AdaCore/spark2014/docs/ug/en/source/how_to_write_subprogram_contracts.rst

 ----------------------

 By default, |GNATprove| does not attempt to verify termination of subprograms.
-It is only concerned with partial correctness of subprograms, that is, it only checks that the contract of a subprogram holds when it terminates normally.
+By default, it is only concerned with partial correctness of subprograms, that is, it only checks that the contract of a subprogram holds when it terminates normally.
 What is more, |GNATprove| will enforce that no exception will be raised at runtime.
 Together, these two points ensure that